 Available with Spatial Analyst license.

 You can control the analysis performed by Spatial Analyst tools with the geoprocessing environments.
-Having a good understanding of what these environments are and how they apply to tools will help ensure you get the consistent and accurate results from geoprocessing operations.
+Understanding what these environments are and how they apply to tools will help you get consistent and accurate results from geoprocessing operations.
 The following resources provide more information on using environments, particularly with their hierarchy and using them in ModelBuilder:

 Some environments will be conditionally supported, depending on the input format, the output format, settings made in the parameters for a tool, and particular behaviors for that tool.

 While most tools support a common set of environments based on the types of inputs and outputs, there are some tools that have exceptions.
 Review the environments list near the end of each tool reference page to see all the environments the tool can support.
 The usage notes may also contain any additional details on environment support for a tool.